clatworthylab/bowerbird/README.md

 I'm not sure if this mating ritual is in anyway similar to my attempts to visualise pathway analyses and their association with celltype identities/states... who cares.
 It's just a name.

+This is being rebuilt from the ground-up in a separate implemenation.

 ## Installation
 ```R
 # because currently private, requires specifying personal github access token